+TLT members' attendance at TLT meetings for the period 1 Jan 2024 to 31 December 2024

+TLT me TLT meetings

+Α В

+Enda McDonagh 28 27

+Susan Kilty 28 25

+Ronan Doyle 28 27

+Elizabeth Davis 28 27

+Emma Scott 28 27

+Trish Johnston 28 27

+Michael McDaid 28 27

+Paraic Burke 28 27

+Marie Coady 28 28

+Ronan Somers 28 26

+David Lee 28 24

+Doone O'Doherty 28 26

-A = Maximum number of meetings could have attended B = Number of meetings actually attended
+A = Maximum number of meetings could have attended B = Number of meetings actually attended 3.
+Governance

-Profiles for the TLT for the period from 1 January 2023 to 31 December 2023 are set out in our Transparency Report 2022.
+5. Ethics and independence 6.
+People

+7. Technology 8.
+F

+8. Finances and other disclosures 9.
+E&S impact 10.
+Appendices

 The Committee of the Board

 The CoB, which is independent of the TLT, is elected by the partners for a four-year term.
 The CoB meets at least four times each year and meetings are attended by the Managing Partner, as an ex officio member.
 The CoB provides the Managing Partner with guidance on matters of actual or potential concern to the partners, including national, legal, regulatory and fiscal issues and requirements impacting or potentially impacting the Irish firm and its business.
 It is also responsible for overseeing the process for nominating and electing the Managing Partner.

-The members of the CoB at 31 December 2023, all of whom were elected by the partners with effect from 1 January 2020 were:
+The members of the CoB at 31 December 2024, all of whom were elected by the partners with effect from 1 January 2024 were:

-Ivan McLoughlin (Chair);
+Ken Tyrrell (Chair);

+Olivia Hayden;

+Joe Conboy;

+Stephen Merriman;

+Ger McDonough;

+Gareth Hynes;

+Damien Byrne; and

+Danielle Cunniffe.